saucelabs/elemental-next/frontend/tips/15-download-secure-files/_ruby.md

----
-language: ruby
-level: 3
-hide_sidebar: true
-publish_date: 2015-08-20
-last_update:
-  date: 2023-03-27
----

-## A Solution

-To access secure files with our HTTP library we'll need to pull the authenticated session information out of Selenium's cookie store and pass it into the HTTP library when we perform the request.

-Let's continue with some examples.

 ## Example 1

 First let's require our libraries (`selenium-webdriver` to drive the browser, `rspec/expectations` & `RSpec::Matchers` for our assertions, and `rest-client` for our HTTP requests) and wire up some simple `setup`, `teardown`, and `run` methods.